nodiscc/xsrv/roles/jellyfin/README.md

 The [Youtube Metadata Plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin) can be used to automatically set metadata for videos downloaded using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

-### Chapter thumbnails on seek bar
+### Thumbnails on seek bar

-Go `Administration > Dashboard > Libraries > Your Library` and `Enable chapter image extraction` to display thumbnails for each chapter while hovering the seek bar.
+Go to `Administration > Dashboard > Libraries > Your Library` > `Manage Library`:
+- Check `Enable chapter image extraction` to display thumbnails for each chapter while hovering the seek bar.
+- Check `Enable trickplay image extraction` to display thumbnails for every keyframe while hovering the seek bar.

+Thumbnails/chapter/trickplay image extraction is a CPU-intensive operation.
+This can negatively affect performance, and take a long time on low-power servers aith large libraries.
+Trickplay image extraction runs nightly from a scheduled task (`Administration > Dashboard`) which can also be triggered manually, or at library scan if you checked the relevant box `Extract trickplay images during the library scan` in the library options.

 ### Security